masterudia/Cloud-IaC-AlaCarte/README.md

 `terraform apply`

 # Project Structure
-**Cloud-IaC-AlaCarte** is a modular, multi-cloud Infrastructure as Code (IaC) framework.
-It is designed to provide reusable, "a la carte" components for managing cloud infrastructure and workloads, including platform-level governance, application-specific infrastructure, and utility scripts.
+This is a modular, multi-cloud IaC framework providing reusable components for managing cloud infrastructure, platform governance, application-specific setups, and utility scripts.

 ## Directory Structure and Purpose
 ```